 Have you ever seen one of those commercials for a hair care product that claims it’s shampoo and conditioner, all in one?
 Believe it or not, there’s an almost-equivalent for small-to-medium sized businesses when it comes to business insurance.
 It’s called a business owner’s policy, but since no cool coverage is complete without a nickname or acronym, it’s called a BOP.
 Basically, a BOP is handy to have because it combines several coverages into one convenient policy.
 You can get the coverage you need for your business in a simple, neat package – and it’s way better than 2-in-1 shampoo/conditioner.

 Let’s dig deeper into this insurance mystery.

 What does a business owner’s policy include?

-There are three main coverages that a BOP bundles together for your insurance convenience.
+There are three main coverages that a BOP can bundle together for your insurance convenience.
 Those coverages are…

 1. Commercial property insurance.

 What it does: Commercial property covers losses that happen because of common perils, like fire.
-It will cover you for your office equipment, furniture, inventory, machinery, raw materials, computers and other such essential business items.
+It can cover you for your office equipment, furniture, inventory, machinery, raw materials, computers and other such essential business items.
 Plus, you know, the building itself.

 2. General liability.